KentarouTakeda/hexo-reveal-embed/README.md

    {% reveal "path/to/file" %}
    ```

    Specify the path to the slide in `path/to/file`.
 In the above example, the slide created in `source/_slides/path/to/file.md` and published to `/slide/path/to/file.html` will be embedded.
+It will be rendered as follows.

    ```html
    <div class="hexo-reveal-embed">